Dismantling Diet Culture

 These diets are framed as “health” and “wellness” but still centre on restriction:

-Prescriptive meal plans dictating what and when to eat
+Prescriptive meal plans dictate what and when to eat

 Moralising foods as “good” vs “bad” or “healthy” vs “unhealthy